rjmeats/BritishRainfall/M-S-and-L-Railway/RainGaugeLocations.md

 ## Key MS&LR Corporate Events ##

 The operational dates of the MS&LR rain gauges cover the period 1840 - 1922.
-During that time their were various important events in the complicated corporate history of MS&LR.
+During that time there were various important events in the complicated corporate history of MS&LR.
 Where the operational dates of particular gauges tie in with the dates of important events in MS&LR history, this can help to group the gauges into related sets.

 The key MS&LR corporate events in relation to this are: